lostsucks/lostsucks/README.md

 rahhh
-i'm a skript dev, learning to be a full-stack
+i'm a skript & java dev, learning to be a full-stack